Written by Raghu Chandar Mamindla M.Sc, OSPAP, B.Pharm

 What treatments are available?

+The NHS hay fever treatment guidelines recommend a stepwise approach.
 Over-the-counter treatments at the pharmacy include:

 - Antihistamine tablets — cetirizine, loratadine, and fexofenadine are the most effective.
 Non-drowsy formulas are available and recommended for daily use.